Skip to content

 Who will be carrying out the assesment?

-The assesment will be carried out by one of our dry eye accredited Optometrists; Mrs Simpson or Miss Bryan.
+The assessment will be carried out by one of our dry eye accredited Optometrists; Mrs Simpson or Miss Bryan.
 Both have completed the Moorfields Eye Hospital Dry Eye Course.